 Elevators are limited to two occupants.
 Please practice social distancing while waiting for and inside the elevator.

-A mask (preferably cloth), scarf, bandana or other such facial covering should be worn upon entering and leaving buildings, in halls, walkways, stairwells, elevators, kitchens, break rooms, meeting rooms and restrooms.
+At risk individuals are encouraged to wear a mask (preferable cloth) or other facial covering inside buildings.
 The facial covering should fully cover the mouth/nose area and may not contain images or text that are inappropriate or may be offensive to others.